ABOUT COLOR OF CHANGE

 - Manage staff to achieve program and campaign goals, as well as to develop their leadership through practice.

-- Manage relationships with service providers, vendors, consultants and other contractors as necessary to successfully execute on your campaign strategy.
+- Manage relationships with service providers, vendors, consultants, and other contractors as necessary to successfully execute your campaign strategy.

 In this role and organization, strategic thinking and writing ability are paramount.
 While experience in a similar role in the civil rights sector is not required, experience in communications and a commitment to civil rights and racial justice is.
 A qualified candidate should have:

-- Three years of experience in digital campaigns and/or communications work.
+- 3+ years experience in digital campaigns and/or communications work.

 - Exceptional writing skills.
 The ability to communicate information clearly is fundamental to this role.
-You will be asked to draft and edit campaign documents and communicate with a variety of internal and external stakeholders to develop campaign assets.
+You will be asked to draft campaign documents, edit others, and communicate with a variety of internal and external stakeholders to develop campaign assets.

 - Exceptional communication skills.
-The ability to clearly communicate with the staff you are working within the organization as well as external partners, consultants, and media are paramount; especially in fast-faced moments, you’ll need to be on message, clear and ask for clarity in return.
+The ability to clearly communicate with the staff you are working with within the organization as well as external partners, consultants and media is paramount; especially in fast-faced moments, you’ll need to be on message, clear, and ask for clarity in return.

 - A deep racial justice analysis and a strong ability to effectively use a Black/racial justice frame of reference to write strong and persuasive campaigns and/or other engagement materials.

 - An entrepreneurial spirit.
-This ambitious drive is necessary for owning your campaigns and should also be combined with the ability to be creative and work quickly.
+This ambitious drive is necessary for owing the work in your issue area and should also be combined with the ability to be creative and work quickly.